 These are legal documents that must be respected.
 If at any time you have questions regarding the lease, please contact the Student Housing and Dining Service Centre at 514-398-6368 or housing.residences [at] mcgill.ca (by email).

-Your lease begins on August 25th, 2018.
-For Upper Rez, RVC, University Hall, Carrefour Sherbrooke, New Rez, and La Citadelle your lease ends AT NOON on April 30, 2019.
-For MORE Houses and Solin, your lease ends AT NOON on July 31, 2019 and you have occupancy of your room until that date.
+Your lease begins on August 24th, 2019.
+For Upper Residences, RVC, University Hall, Carrefour Sherbrooke, New Residence Hall, and La Citadelle your lease ends AT NOON on April 30, 2020.
+For MORE Houses and Solin, your lease ends AT NOON on July 31, 2020 and you have occupancy of your room until that date.